Leiko Ikemura: Biography

-A year later, the artist relocated to Germany, moving to Munich in 1984 and then Cologne in 1986, where she developed a nascent interest in sculpture and began experimenting with mediums such as bronze and ceramic.
+A year later, the artist relocated to Germany, moving to Munich in 1984 and then Cologne in 1986, where she developed an interest in sculpture and began experimenting with mediums such as bronze and ceramic.

-In 1991, Ikemura became a Professor of painting at the Universität der Künste (University of the Arts) in Berlin.
+In 1991, Ikemura became a professor of painting at the Universität der Künste (University of the Arts) in Berlin.

 Leiko Ikemura lives and works in Berlin and Cologne.
 Since 2014, she has also held a professorship at the Joshibi University of Art and Design in Tokyo.
 She has identified Japan and Switzerland as both feeling like "home," and in addition to her native Japanese is fluent in Spanish, German, and English.

 Work and Themes

 Ikemura's work spans a variety of mediums, from drawing to painting to sculpture to video.
 While the use of these mediums overlap throughout the course of her career, her oeuvre can also be loosely divided into epochs that place focus on central themes, subjects, and materials.

 She and critics have cited early influences on her work such as Nietzsche, Matisse, Goya, El Greco, and Picasso.
 However, her work is largely regarded to have transcended these influences, fusing them with elements of radical feminism, restrained historical commentary, and mysticism, and making it "difficult to differentiate the Japanese and European aspects of [her] work."